 During weekends, I practice coding in python and bash to implement my ideas on testing evolutionary hypotheses.
 Once a month, I engage with citizen scientists across south Asia and help documenting spiders (e.g. SpiderIndia groups on iNaturalist, Facebook and India Biodiversity Portal), a long-term initiative to document spiders from south Asia.

-I do have life other than evolutionary study which constitutes travelling and playing cricket.
+I do have life other than evolutionary study which includes travelling and playing cricket.

 Cuerici, Costa Rica (2017): Collecting spiders at high altitude.